cfl-temple/cfl-temple.github.io/_pages/team/amato.md

     - PhD ECE at Temple University, 2021-2026
 ---

-Joseph Amato completed his PhD student in Electrical and Computer Engineering at Temple University, specializing in privacy-preserving federated optimization for multi-agent collaborative systems.
-His research spans distributed control, power systems, and robotics, with a focus on secure and efficient coordination among decentralized agents.
+Dr. Joseph Amato completed his PhD in Electrical and Computer Engineering at Temple University, specializing in privacy-preserving federated optimization for multi-agent collaborative systems.
+His research spans distributed control, and power systems with a focus on secure and efficient coordination among decentralized agents.